VornicuCatalina/AP23_2E3_Vornicu_Catalina/LAB6/README.txt

 --------------------
 + For the first 2 points I have just used what was mostly in the slides

-+ For drawing the lines, I used the function graphics.drawLine(parameters) and for the circles graphics.drawOval(parameters) & graphics.fillOval(parameters)
++ For drawing the lines, I used the function graphics.drawLine(parameters) and for the circles: graphics.drawOval(parameters) & graphics.fillOval(parameters)

-+For those buttons i used setLayout(new GridLayout(1,4)) for placing all of the buttons on the same row on 4 columns
++For those buttons I used setLayout(new GridLayout(1,4)) for placing all the buttons on the same row on 4 columns

 ------------------
 *****HOMEWORK*****